Dollar set for weekly fall as euro bounces on ECB hike

 PHOTO

-The dollar lost ground across the board, with the dollar index - which tracks the greenback against six major peers - falling 1% on the day, last at 108.400.
-It is set for a 1.1% weekly fall.
+The dollar lost ground across the board, with the dollar index - which tracks the greenback against six major peers - falling as much as 1.1% on the day.
+It was last down 0.7% at 108.770 and is set for a 0.8% weekly fall.

-Among the big gainers was the euro, which leapt 1.1% to a three-week high of $1.01105, a day after the ECB raised its key interest rate by an unprecedented 75 basis points (bps).
+Among the big gainers was the euro, which leapt as much as 1.2% to a three-week high of $1.01140, a day after the ECB raised its key interest rate by an unprecedented 75 basis points (bps).

-European Union energy ministers are meeting on Friday to seek agreement on ways to shield citizens from sky-high energy prices and prevent power utilities from collapsing as Russia has gradually turned off gas supplies to Europe in the standoff over Ukraine.

 "This is clearly an interest rate differential story," said Samy Chaar, chief economist at Lombard Odier.